Support-Hours: 9 am to 5.30pm GMT

 We recommend the eco-friendly Trideer Exercise Ball which is made from extra thick, hypo-allergenic material.

-There’s no better workout method than Reformer Pilates, together with these props, Dynamic Pilates TV will provide you with a killer mix of strength, mobility, balance, coordination, flexibility and breathwork.
+There’s no better workout method than Reformer Pilates.
+Together with these Pilates props, Dynamic Pilates TV will provide you with a killer mix of strength, mobility, balance, coordination, flexibility and breathwork.

 Sources